chrispaynter/architecture/DDD/Bounded Contexts.md

   - > Enforcing a single source of truth for our domain entities sabotages those benefits.

-## Issues with Single Source of Truth
+## Single Source of Truth

+- We often try to keep data owned and available from a single source of truth.
+-